An A Posteriori Error Estimator for Electrically Coupled Liquid Crystal Equilibrium Configurations

-where $\rho > 0$ and $B_T$ is the largest ball contained in $T$ such that $T$ is star-shaped with respect to $B_T$.
-In addition, we assume that any triangulation satisfies the admissibility condition such that any two cells of $\triangulation$ are either disjoint or share a complete, smooth sub-manifold of their boundaries.
-For any $T \in \triangulation$, let $h_T = \diam T$, denote the set of edges of $T$ as $\mathcal{E}(T)$, and $h_E = \diam E$ for $E \in \mathcal{E}(T)$.
-It is also assumed that $\triangulation$ is fine enough that any $h_T, h_E \leq 1$.
-The quasi-uniformity condition of \eqref{quasiuniform} ensures that the ratio $h_T/h_E$ is bounded above and below by constants independent of $h$, $T$, and $E$ and the smallest angle of any $T$ is bounded from below by a constant independent of $h$ \cite{Verfurth4}.
+where $B_T$ is the largest ball contained in $T$ such that $T$ is star-shaped with respect to $B_T$.
+In addition, we assume that any family of meshes satisfies the admissibility condition such that any two cells of $\triangulation$ are either disjoint or share a complete, smooth sub-manifold of their boundaries.
+For any $T \in \triangulation$, let $h_T = \diam T$, denote the set of edges of $T$ as $\mathcal{E}(T)$, and let $h_E = \diam E$ for $E \in \mathcal{E}(T)$.
+It is also assumed that the mesh family is fine enough that $h_T, h_E \leq 1$ for each mesh.
+Note that the shape-regularity conditions of \eqref{shaperegular} ensures that the ratio $h_T/h_E$ is bounded above and below by constants independent of $h$, $T$, and $E$ and implies that the smallest angle of any $T$ is bounded from below by a constant independent of $h$ \cite{Verfurth2}.

 The sets of vertices corresponding to $T$ and $E$ are written $\mathcal{N}(T)$ and $\mathcal{N}(E)$, respectively.
 The set of all edges for $\triangulation$ is written $\mathcal{E}_h = \bigcup_{T \in \triangulation} \mathcal{E}(T)$, and $\mathcal{E}_{h, \Omega}$ signifies the subset of interior edges.
 Finally, some specific subdomains of $\Omega$ are written